 - A Zero Trust security model must be adopted to protect corporate data.

-Lookout Puts the Trust in Zero Trust with New Post-Perimeter Security Solutions
+Putting the Trust in Zero Trust

-Lookout is an integrated endpoint-to-cloud security company.
+Lookout is a leader in endpoint and cloud security solutions.
 Our mission is to secure and empower our digital future in a privacy-focused world where mobility and cloud are essential to all we do for work and play.
 We enable consumers and employees to protect their data, and to securely stay connected without violating their privacy and trust.
-Lookout is trusted by millions of consumers, the largest enterprises and government agencies, and partners such as AT&T, Verizon, Vodafone, Microsoft, Google, and Apple.
+Lookout is trusted by millions of consumers, the largest enterprises and government agencies, and partners such as AT&T, Verizon, VMware, Vodafone, Microsoft, Google, and Apple.
 Headquartered in San Francisco, Lookout has offices in Amsterdam, Boston, London, Sydney, Tokyo, Toronto and Washington, D.C.
 To learn more, visit www.lookout.com and follow Lookout on its blog, LinkedIn, and Twitter.